A Fuzzy Clustering Algorithm for the Mode Seeking Framework: Introduction

 The analysis of large and possibly high-dimensional datasets is becoming ubiquitous in the sciences.
 The long-term objective is to gain insight into the structure of measurement or simulation data, for a better understanding of the underlying physical phenomena at work.
 Clustering is one of the simplest ways of gaining such insight, by finding a suitable decomposition of the data into clusters such that data points within a same cluster share common (and, if possible, exclusive) properties.

-Among the variety of existing approaches, mode seeking and spectral clustering are most relevant to our work.
-The first approach assumes the data points to be drawn from some unknown probability distribution and defines the clusters as the basins of attraction of the maxima of the density, requiring a preliminary density estimation phase~\cite{Tomato,MeanShift,Graphrandomwalk,comaniciu2002mean,ModeSeeking}.
-The second approach computes diffusion distances between data points within some neighborhood graph, then applies the classical \emph{K-means} algorithm in the new ambient space~\cite{Spectral}.

-In the end, (hard) clustering methods such as above provide a fairly limited knowledge of the structure of the data.
-While the partition into clusters is well understood, their interplay (respective locations, proximity relations, interactions) remains unknown.
-Identifying interfaces between clusters is the first step towards a higher-level understanding of the data, and it already plays a prominent role in some applications such as the study of the conformations space of a protein, where a fundamental question beyond the detection of metastable states is to understand when and how the protein can switch from one metastable state to another~\cite{cspd-lfdsmds-06}.
+In this work, we are interested in the mode seeking approach to clustering.
+This approach assumes the data points to be drawn from some unknown probability distribution and defines the clusters as the basins of attraction of the maxima of the density, requiring a preliminary density estimation phase~\citep{YCEJS,Tomato,MeanShift,Graphrandomwalk,comaniciu2002mean,ModeSeeking}.
+The theoretical analysis of this clustering framework has drawn increasing attention recently, see \cite{YCAS, YCriskbounds, YCdensity, YCMorseSmale, Arias-Castro}.
+However, this (hard) clustering method provides a fairly limited knowledge on the structure of the data: while the partition into clusters is well understood, the interplay between clusters (respective locations, proximity relations, interactions) remains unknown.
+Identifying interfaces between clusters is the first step towards a higher-level understanding of the data, and it already plays a prominent role in some applications such as the study of the conformations space of a protein, where a fundamental question beyond the detection of metastable states is to understand when and how the protein can switch from one metastable state to another~\citep{cspd-lfdsmds-06}.
 Hard clustering can be used in this context, for instance by defining the border between two clusters as the set of data points whose neighborhood (in the ambient space or in some neighborhood graph) intersects the two clusters, however this kind of information is by nature unstable with respect to perturbations of the data.

-Soft clustering appears as the appropriate tool to deal with interfaces between clusters.
-Rather than assign each data point to a single cluster, it computes a degree of membership to each cluster for each data point.
-The promise is that points close to the interface between two clusters will have similar degrees of membership to these clusters and lower degrees of membership to the rest of the clusters.
-Thus, compared to hard clustering, soft clustering uses a fuzzier notion of cluster membership in order to gain stability on the locations of the clusters and their boundaries.
+fuzzy clustering appears as the appropriate tool to deal with interfaces between clusters.
+Instead of assigning each data point to a single cluster, it computes a degree of membership to each cluster for each data point.
+The promise is that points close to the interface between two clusters will have similar degrees of membership to these clusters.
+Thus, fuzzy clustering uses a fuzzier notion of cluster membership in order to gain stability on the locations of the clusters boundaries.